Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 The Best VPNs for Beating NHL Blackouts

-To ensure we only recommend VPNs that provide the best experience for streaming blackout NHL games, we’ve tested 61 VPNs with ESPN+ and NHL.TV on a range of devices.
+To ensure we only recommend VPNs that provide you with the best experience, we tested 60 VPNs with ESPN+ and NHL.TV on various popular devices.

-The table below compares our three favorite VPNs for watching blackout NHL games based on speed, price, server networks, and more:
+The table below compares our three chosen VPNs based on speed, price, server networks, and more:

 Servers in 50 US states for bypassing ESPN+ blackouts